 Unfortunately, that was when her research ended.
 Conspiracy ahoy.

 A study published in 2012 suggested there was a negative outcome on pregnancy and marijuana consumption, primarily causing earlier birth, with lower birth weight.
 (2)

 As it turned out, on average, mothers who used the substance gave birth at 38.1 weeks, while mothers who didn’t consume it delivered at 38.7 weeks.
-Still, we can not tell if the difference in just a few days can make a significant difference.

 Can marijuana help with morning sickness?